MarshalOfficial/lightweight-dynamic-concept/readme.md

 A hierarchic tree base menu that will shown as admin panel, which item of menu will be used for a report or an action.

 ## Metadata
-The core data information about which object, we name it metadata. for example
+The core data information about which object, we name it metadata or meta.
+Each object has its own meta information, for example a menu item meta information will have

 ## Export a file